carpentries/workshop-template/FAQ.md

 	    from /usr/bin/jekyll:137:in `<main>'
     ~~~

-    it is because you are using the `jekyll` program of the ubuntu distribution (in `/usr/bin`) which is too old.
+    it is because you are using an old version of Jekyll.
-    Make sure that you have installed jekyll according to
+    Make sure that you have installed Jekyll according to

     ~~~
     $ gem install jekyll
     ~~~

-    The installs jekyll in `/usr/local/bin`.
-Make sure this directory comes before `/usr/bin` in your `PATH` environment variable such that
+    This installs Jekyll in `/usr/local/bin`.
+If you have both versions, make sure this directory comes before `/usr/bin` in your `PATH` environment variable such that

     ~~~
     $ which jekyll